andrewt3000/MachineLearning/transformer.md

 **Chincilla scaling law** asserts the optimal split between token count and parameter count is 20:1.

+**Knowledge cutoff date** is final point in time covered by a Large Language Model’s (LLM) static training data.

 ### Prompting
 A **System prompt** is instructions given to an llm before the user input.
 It sets the model's context, instructions and constraints.